parabix/parabix-devel-mirror/implementationGuide-RadicalGrep.md

     1. Get the input and the file(s) to be searched.
     2. Analyze the input to get the corresponding radical Unicode set(s).
     3. Search each file.
-    4. Recolour the matching words in the sentence and output the result.
+    4. If colourization is on, recolour the matching words in the sentence and output the result.
+Else, just return the matching sentences as-is.

 ### Variables
 * `input_radical`: The inputted radical expression.